Zeyad-Hassan-1/Private-events/README.md

 ![Rails](https://img.shields.io/badge/Rails-7.1.2-red)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A Ruby on Rails application that allows users to create events and manage user signups.
+A Ruby-on-Rails application that allows users to create events and manage user signups.
 Users can create events and send invitations to other users.
 Events take place at a specific date and location.
 This project is part of [The Odin Project's](https://www.theodinproject.com/lessons/ruby-on-rails-private-events) Ruby on Rails curriculum.

 ## Features